griffithlab/pVACtools/docs/pvacsplice/optional_downstream_analysis_tools.rst

 This tool will extract trimmed wild type protein sequences and matched altered protein sequences surrounding splice sites from a transcripts.fa file.
-This file is generated during each pVACsplice run or can be regenerate using the ``pvacsplice generate_transcripts_fasta`` command.
+This file is generated during each pVACsplice run or can be regenerated using the ``pvacsplice generate_transcripts_fasta`` command.

 One use case for this tool is to help select long peptides that contain short